-The number of arbitrators shall be ... [one or three].
-The arbitration proceedings shall be conducted in ... [insert language]."
-SINGAPORE INTERNATIONAL ARBITRATION CENTRE (SIAC) "Any dispute arising out of or in connection with this contract, including any question regarding its existence, validity or termination, shall be referred to and finally resolved by arbitration administered by the Singapore International Arbitration Centre ('SIAC') in accordance with the Arbitration Rules of the Singapore International Arbitration Centre ('SIAC Rules') for the time being in force, which rules are deemed to be incorporated by reference in this clause.
-The seat of the arbitration shall be [Singapore].
+The seat, or legal place, of arbitration shall be [City and/or Country].
+The language to be used in the arbitration shall be []."
+Dubai International Financial Centre LCIA Arbitration Center (DIFC-LCIA) "Any dispute arising out of or in connection with this contract, including any question regarding its existence, validity or termination, shall be referred to and finally resolved by arbitration under the Arbitration Rules of the DIFC - LCIA Arbitration Centre, which Rules are deemed to be incorporated by reference into this clause.

+The number of arbitrators shall be [one/three].